SRILEKHA-V19/The-Uplift-Project-AI/README.md

 # The-Uplift-Project-AI
 Repository built and maintained by The Uplift Project(GirlScript Organisation) AI Team 15 to add weekly updates.

+## Project Domain
+Covid-19
+## Project
+Web App to:
+1) detect whether user is infected from Covid-19 or not
+2) inform him/her about his/her condition(Mild/Serious/Critical)
+## Description:
+In the current situation of covid,Nowadays in India it is very difficult to get a bed in hospital, the reason being when a person develops any symptoms he/she rushes to the hospital even if the symptoms are mild.This increases the pressure on the Health-care system as it increases the no of patients.

+A patient with mild symptoms can be cured by staying in home quarantine.So if we can inform the person about his/her condition(Mild/serious/Critical), based on which he/she can decide whether to go to hospital for treatment or to stay in home quarantine , then this will reduce some pressure on health care system.

+So to overcome this problem,We have decided to develop a Web App in which user can select his/her symptoms plus can upload the image of his/her X-ray and on that basis our app will inform whether the user is infected or not and what is his/her condition ( Mild/Serious/Critical )
 ## Plan

 ### June